-- 1 For example, the UK government issued an advisory nudging people to refrain from exercising their contractual rights, in particular with respect to asking for or making payment.
-Similarly, the state of New York imposed a moratorium on COVID-related commercial or residential evictions from tenanted properties. - 2 Notification dated March 27, 2020 bearing number RBI/2019-20/186 DOR.No.BP.
-BC.47/21.04.048/2019-20 issued by the RBI. - 3 This was subsequently extended to August 31, 2020. - 4 Since the provisions of the IBC governing individual insolvency have not been notified, this effectively means suspension of the IBC with respect to corporate debtors only. - 5 These regulations, titled Reserve Bank of India (Prudential Framework for Resolution of Stressed Assets) Directions 2019, were notified by the RBI on June 7, 2019. - 6 Umakanth Varottil (2017), "The Scheme of Arrangement as a Debt Restructuring Tool in India: Problems and Prospects", NUS Working Paper, 2017/005, March, http://law.nus.edu.sg/wps.
+For example, the UK government issued an advisory nudging people to refrain from exercising their contractual rights, in particular with respect to asking for or making payment.
+Similarly, the state of New York imposed a moratorium on COVID-related commercial or residential evictions from tenanted properties.

+Notification dated March 27, 2020 bearing number RBI/2019-20/186 DOR.No.BP.
+BC.47/21.04.048/2019-20 issued by the RBI.

+$^{\scriptscriptstyle 3}$ This was subsequently extended to August 31, 2020.

+Since the provisions of the IBC governing individual insolvency have not been notified, this effectively means suspension of the IBC with respect to corporate debtors only.

+These regulations, titled Reserve Bank of India (Prudential Framework for Resolution of Stressed Assets) Directions 2019, were notified by the RBI on June 7, 2019.

-- 7 It might be argued that the circular declaring the RBI moratorium period does not pre-empt lenders from approaching the court for default, especially if the lender's policy does not grant the moratorium to a specific borrower.
-However, it would be difficult for a court to accept this proposition, given that the banking regulator has directed all lenders to allow forbearance for certain kinds of loans. - 8 If the bank or NBFC is a secured creditor. - 9 If the bond holders are secured and the bonds are held by a bank or a NBFC that is eligible for relief under SARFAESI. - 10 Rural Fairprice Wholesale Limited & Anr. v.
+Umakanth Varottil (2017), "The Scheme of Arrangement as a Debt Restructuring Tool in India: Problems and Prospects", NUS Working Paper, 2017/005, March, http://law.nus.edu.sg/wps.
+It might be argued that the circular declaring the RBI moratorium period does not pre-empt lenders from approaching the court for default, especially if the lender's policy does not grant the moratorium to a specific borrower.
+However, it would be difficult for a court to accept this proposition, given that the banking regulator has directed all lenders to allow forbearance for certain kinds of loans.

+If the bank or NBFC is a secured creditor.

+If the bond holders are secured and the bonds are held by a bank or a NBFC that is eligible for relief under SARFAESI.

+Rural Fairprice Wholesale Limited & Anr. v.
 IDBI Trusteeship Services Limited & Ors.
-(March 30, 2020). - 11 For example, in Idea Toll & Infrastructure Pvt.
+(March 30, 2020).

+For example, in Idea Toll & Infrastructure Pvt.
 Ltd. and Anr. v.
-ICICI Home Finance Company Ltd. and Anr., the Bombay High Court restricted ICICI Home Finance, from invoking the pledge of collateral and selling the shares of MEP Infrastructure Developers, in respect of defaults committed by MEP prior to the lockdown. - 12 Transcon Skycity Pvt Ltd & Ors v.
+ICICI Home Finance Company Ltd. and Anr., the Bombay High Court restricted ICICI Home Finance, from invoking the pledge of collateral and selling the shares of MEP Infrastructure Developers, in respect of defaults committed by MEP prior to the lockdown.

+Transcon Skycity Pvt Ltd & Ors v.
 ICICI Bank Ltd. And Ors.
 (April 11, 2020); Anant Raj Ltd. v.
 Yes Bank Ltd. (April 6, 2020).

+Addressing Distressed Micro and Small Business Debt during COVID-19 Pandemic

+Mahesh Uttamchandani, Antonia Menezes and Sagar S. Shankar

-Addressing Distressed Micro and Small Business Debt during COVID-19 Pandemic he COVID-19 pandemic is expected to unleash a wave of bankruptcies across the globe.
-According to the Bank for International Settlements, 50 per cent of firms do not have enough cash to pay debt servicing costs over the coming year2.
-Absent government support, the IMF predicts that small and medium enterprise (SME) bankruptcies could triple in 2020.3 One study forecasts that the estimated median survival time of 7,000 firms in 12 countries ranges from 8 to 19 weeks under a scenario of extreme economic distress4 and a recent joint study between the World Bank, OECD and Facebook found that, of 30,000 micro, small and medium enterprises (MSMEs) surveyed, 26 per cent had already closed down in 2020 by the end of May5.
+The COVID-19 pandemic is expected to unleash a wave of bankruptcies across the globe.
+According to the Bank for International Settlements, 50 per cent of firms do not have enough cash to pay debt servicing costs over the coming year.
+Absent government support, the IMF predicts that small and medium enterprise (SME) bankruptcies could triple in 2020.
+One study forecasts that the estimated median survival time of 7,000 firms in 12 countries ranges from 8 to 19 weeks under a scenario of extreme economic distress and a recent joint study between the World Bank, OECD and Facebook found that, of 30,000 micro, small and medium enterprises (MSMEs) surveyed, 26 per cent had already closed down in 2020 by the end of May.